 .....more importantly - Which is the best detector for finding gold nuggets:

-Heres a link to more detailed information on "How Detectors Work", if you want to understand it more deeply.
+Here's a link to a Wikipedia item "How Detectors Work", if you want to understand it more deeply.

 Udo and I consider that a top quality PI Detector is the best for the gold fields in Western Australia and we expand the reasons why in the pages relating to "Which is The Best Detector For Finding Gold" at the following pages: Pulse Induction Metal Detectors and VLF Metal Detectors.